garrandall/popular-music-data/tracks/take-a-bow-glee-cast.md

 That was quite a show (oh),
 Very entertainin',
 But it's over now (but it's over now),
-Go on and take a bow, ohh.
+Go on and take a bow, oh.

 And the award for the best liar goes to you (goes to you), For makin' me believe that you could be faithful to me,